box-community/box-python-oauth-template/README.md

 cp .env.sample .env
 ```

 > Open the code in the code editor of your choice.
-For example, if you have the appropriate extension installed for VS Code, you can use the below to open the repository.
 ```
 code .
 ```